We have seven funding programmes:

 Decent living standards

-Welfare reform, the cost of living, and public attitudes to poverty.
+Advocacy on welfare reform, the cost of living, and public attitudes to poverty.
 Representation and strategic legal action in social welfare law.

 Advocacy work on understanding and reducing income and wealth inequality in London.